Trump Biographer Predicts President Will Lose In 2020

 — Raw Story (@RawStory) May 11, 2019

-Due to tariffs Trump has imposed on Chinese goods the prices have gone up, according to the writer, who concluded for MSNBC that the president’s economic policy will hurt Americans in the states that he had won in 2016, largely by campaigning on economic populism.
+Due to tariffs that Trump has imposed on Chinese goods, the prices have gone up, according to the writer, who concluded for MSNBC that the president’s economic policy will hurt Americans in the states that he had won in 2016, largely by campaigning on economic populism.

-Because of this, three swing states that carried Trump to victory in 2016 — Pennsylvania, Michigan, and Wisconsin — could go to the Democrats in 2020, according to Tim O’Brien.
+Because of this, three swing states that carried Trump to victory in 2016 — Pennsylvania, Michigan, and Wisconsin — could go to the Democrats in 2020, according to O’Brien.